TClark1011/vscode-ace-imports/README.md

 - [ ] Do not show suggestions when its not a valid usage context
 - [ ] Enable for javascript (have to create a second provider with `javascript` language)
 - [ ] Allow multiple names
+- [ ] Option to run sort import action when accepting completion